 On paper, a slinky black dress styled alongside a statement gold necklace is predictably humdrum; nothing to write — or text; or any manner of communication — home about.
-Until the equation is cast on one Bella Hadid.
+Until the equation is casted on one Bella Hadid.
 To the surprise of absolutely nobody, the 24-year-old supermodel, once again, proves she has the Midas touch.
 Everything she does is magic!
 Everything she touches turns to gold!

 View this post on Instagram

-As for us mere mortals who will not have the opportunity to be styled-and-coifed in Schiaparelli haute couture save for very vivid fever dreams, here are some extra-large necklaces that could stand in as inspiration.
+As for us mere mortals who will not have the opportunity to be styled-and-coifed in Schiaparelli haute couture save for very vivid fever dreams, here are some extra-large necklaces that could stand-in as inspiration.
 For your consideration: Go big or go home!

 (Hero and featured image courtesy of Schiaparelli)

 - PEARL OCTOPUSS.Y's Golden Snake convertible gold-plated necklace

 - AZ Factory's gold-tone and grosgrain necklace

 - Paco Rabanne's XL Link silver-tone and crystal chain necklace

 - Versace's Trésor de la Mer gold-tone crystal choker